richardszalay/mockhttp/README.md

 ### When (Backend Definitions) vs Expect (Request Expectations)

-`MockHttpMessageHandler` defines both Both `When` and `Expect`, which can be used to define responses.
+`MockHttpMessageHandler` defines both `When` and `Expect`, which can be used to define responses.
 They both expose the same fluent API, but each works in a slightly different way.

 Using `When` specifies a "Backend Definition".
 Backend Definitions can be matched against multiple times and in any order, but they won't match if there are any outstanding Request Expectations present (unless `BackendDefinitionBehavior.Always` is specified).
 If no Request Expectations match, `Fallback` will be used.